Larsean/structured_ML_final_project/Byol/README.md

 ## Config

-Before running PyTorch BYOL, make sure you choose the correct running configurations on the config.yaml file.
+Before running BYOL, make sure you choose the correct running configurations on the config.yaml file.

 ```yaml
 network: